programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 As a reminder, we can think of the process of creating a deep learning model as a pipeline of related steps.
 In this lesson we will move through this pipeline step by step:

-{% include figure.html filename="deep-learning-pipeline-simple.png" caption="A high-level illustration of a supervised machine learning pipeline" %}
+{% include figure.html filename="deep-learning-pipeline-simple.png" alt="A diagram showing a workflow of a machine learning pipeline.
+The pipeline contains three boxes, 'data preparation', 'deep learning' and 'analysis'.
+An arrow moves across these three boxes.
+Within the 'data preparation' box are three boxes from left to right: 'sampling', 'labels', 'annotation'.
+For the box 'deep learning' there are three smaller boxes with arrows moving between them: 'training data', 'model', 'predictions'.
+The box 'analysis' contains three smaller boxes 'metrics' and 'interpretation'." caption="A high-level illustration of a supervised machine learning pipeline" %}

 ## The Data